iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 5. Are Australian Terrier puppies prone to any specific health issues?

 Australian Terriers are generally healthy dogs, but like all breeds, they can be prone to certain health issues such as patellar luxation, Legg-Calvé-Perthes disease, and diabetes.
 Regular veterinary check-ups are crucial for early detection of any potential health concerns.
-Additionally, maintain a balanced diet, provide regular exercise, and keep up with recommended vaccinations and preventive care to promote overall well-being.
+Additionally, maintaining a balanced diet, engaging in regular exercise, and keeping up with recommended vaccinations and preventive care are essential to promote overall well-being.

 6. How should I socialize my Australian Terrier puppy?